 As Devin Hester stood on stage at halftime of Sunday's Bears-Packers game for his Hall of Fame ring ceremony, he had one request from the fans at a packed Soldier Field.

-The tens of thousands of Bears fans did not disappoint Hester during his homecoming to Soldier Field.
+The 60,000 Bears fans did not disappoint Hester in his homecoming to Soldier Field.
 The stadium immediately erupted, fulfilling Hester's wish and allowing him to scan the crowd and soak in the moment.

-It was a fitting reaction for the Class of 2024 Hall of Fame inductee — the most prolific return specialist in NFL history who, for eight seasons, elicited that same reaction each time he touched the ball.
+It was a fitting reaction for the Pro Football Hall of Fame Class of 2024 inductee — the most prolific return specialist in NFL history who, for eight seasons, elicited that same reaction each time he touched the ball.

 Hester was accompanied by his wife, Zingha, and their three sons — Devin Jr., Drayton and Denali — who he gave emotional tributes to back in August at his induction in Canton, Ohio.